waynerad/samesync/README.md

 * Only dependency other than the Go standard library is sqlite3.
 * Server does not use Go panics and handles errors gracefully without crashing.
 * I've been using it to sync my own files since February 23, 2019.

+# Quick Setup

+Preliminaries: If you need to install Go, follow the instructions at https://golang.org/ .

+If you get an error message about missing header.h during this setup process, fix it with:

+$ sudo apt-get install g++

+If you get an error saying git is missing, install with:

+$ sudo apt install git

+You will need sqlite3.
+This is the one external dependency beyond the standard Go libraries and the packages that come with this GitHub repository.

+$ go get github.com/mattn/go-sqlite3

+Ok, now let's get on with the setup process:

+1. Get the code

+2. Build wrpc.
+This is the package that handles the actual encrypted RPC calls.
+Create a directory called "wrpc" in your go/src directory.
+Copy the contents of the "wrpc" directory from this project in there (wrpc.go and wrpc_test.go).
+In go/src/wrpc:

+$ go test
+$ go install

+3. Build samecommon.
+This is the package that has common functions between the client and server.
+Create a directory called "samecommon" in your go/src directory.
+Copy samecommon.go into this directory.
+In go/src/samecommon:

+$ go install

+4. Now, with the required packages installed, you just need to build the commands that you will run from the command line.
+To do this, cd into the "same" directory.
+Once the binaries are built, you'll need to move them to your executable directory.
+For me it ~/bin.
+If your executable directory is ~/bin, the instructions would be:

+$ go build same.go
+$ go build samed.go
+$ mv same ~/bin
+$ mv samed ~/bin

+5. You'll need to do this on every machine (client and server).
+You can skip building the server executable (samed) on servers and you can skip building the client executable (same) on clients.

+6. To set up the server: Create a subdirectory for the server to run in, and create a subdirectory under that for actually storing the files.
+The server will create a directory in a file called sameserver.db and you will need a subdirectory for each synchronized directory you synchronize between clients.
+This "Quick Setup" process will set up the first one.
+You'll also need to decide what port number to run the server on.
+Once you are ready, just type:

+$ samed -q

+This will create a file called samed.conf that you take to the clients.
+When you are ready to run the server, just use

+$ samed

+This can be combined with nohup to make a server that stays up all the time.

+On the client, place the same.conf file one directory UP from the directory you want synchronized.

+$ same -q

+On the first client, end-to-end encryption keys will be generated and added to the file.
+Copy this new same.conf file to all the other clients so they all use the same end-to-end encryption key.
+Be careful copying this file across the network: make sure you use scp or WinSCP or some other secure copy system, as this file contains encryption keys -- the best thing is to use sneakernet and move the file from machine to machine manually such as on a USB stick.

+Once the clients are set up, you synchronize them just by typing "same".

+$ same

+At this point, the system should be set up and all you have to do is type "same".
+You should delete all same.conf files.

+# Setup for complex scenarios

+If you need more complex scenarios, you will need to create an admin account.
+On the server:

+$ samed -a

+It will give you an admin password.

+On the client, log in with:

+$ same -a

+and enter the admin password.
+Once in admin mode, the following commands will become available:

+show users -- shows what user accounts the server recognizes.
+Quick Setup creates a user called "everybody", but you can create user accounts that identify individuals. show syncpoints -- shows which directories are being synchronized.
+These are called syncpoints (the directory on the server act as a synrchonization point for multiple clients synchronizing that directory).
+The server can handle multiple syncpoints. show grants -- shows what users have access to what syncpoints.
+Users can be given read-only access instead of read-write.
+The Quick Setup process gives user "everybody" read-write access. add user -- adds a user account to the server. add syncpoint -- adds a syncpoint to the server.
+The syncpoint has a long hexadecimal ID that you will use to identify it in other commands. add grant -- grants a user access to a sync point.
+Access can be read-only or read-write.
+You'll need the username (email) of the user account and the ID (long hexadecimal code) of the syncpoint. del user -- deletes a user from the server. del syncpoint -- deletes a syncpoint. del grant -- takes access to a syncpoint away from a user. reset password -- resets the password for a user on the server.

+The admin mode also has a command "local show config" that shows the client's local configuration, if you need to consult it will executing admin mode commands on the server.

 # Issues